-It’s that time of year again, Performance Reviews.
+It’s that time of year again, Performance Review.
 Things are a little different now, and how we handle a performance review should be different.
 Hearing the words “performance review” can be a trigger for employees, especially during a pandemic.
 We’ve had a year of ups and downs, uncertainty, anxiety, and so forth.
 There is an opportunity here to change up your performance review process.
 Maybe even canceling it altogether and having an informal review between managers and employees.
 Or your organization has agreed to continue with the process already set in place.
-Whatever the case may be, performance reviews don’t have to be scary.
+Whatever the case may be, a performance review don’t have to be scary.
 There are a few things to remember when conducting reviews this year that both managers and HR leaders need to be aware of.

 Keep Empathy in Mind

 Empathy has become a theme in workplace culture this year and a key factor under Emtrain’s Workplace Culture Indicators (learn more about the framework here).
 Empathy is the ability to understand our coworkers when we cannot relate to them, not the ability to connect to our coworkers.
 This fosters inclusion because it opens lines of communication and deepens our understanding of one another.

 Organizations can train managers to ask questions and listen to employees about their challenges, especially when they appear frustrated or overworked.
 Instead of scolding or reprimanding for failures, frame feedback by focusing on positives while being clear about growth areas.
 When evaluating your employees, consider the circumstances they encountered this year.
 For example, the most common challenge is taking care of children while working.
 This obstacle was the most talked-about and hard-hitting challenge most employees had to deal with and are still experiencing.
 Ask yourself, how has this employee continued to grow in their role while juggling their home life?
 Remember, everyone’s circumstances are different.

 Listen to and Focus on the Employee